Described as the ‘Thuringian Rome,’ it is steeped in history

 In 1695, the first foundation stone was laid for one of the few remaining 17th century city fortifications to be found in Germany.
 Today the Petersberg Citadel is an impressive example of European fortification construction dating from the 17th to the 19th centuries.
 Parts of the fortification were open to the public in 1964, but after 1990 it was extensively renovated, and today the greater part of the casemates, esplanades and bastions inside the fortification area are open to visitors.
 The completion of the citadel and the Petersberg are Erfurt’s largest undertaking.

-The Erfurt Rathaus is located at the Fischmarkt; origins of the building go back to the 11th century.
+(left to right) The Erfurt Rathaus is located at the Fischmarkt; origins of the building go back to the 11th century.; Erfurt city guide Matthias Gose points out aspects of the town on a scale model cast in metal.; Erfurt architecture

 The neo-Gothic town hall at the Fischmarkt was built between 1870 and 1874.
 Inside the stairwells and the Festsaal (main function hall) there are numerous wall paintings depicting legends and scenes from the life of Luther, as well as pictures illustrating the history of Thuringia and Erfurt.